IRDG2OI/deep-sdm-oceans/open-oceans/geoenrich-tools/README.md

 Now data is ready to be transfered to your Deep Learning computer/server.
 You have to transfer all the individual numpy files as well as the csv dataset.

-Then you can use the *Data preparation* python notebook.
+Then you can use the *Prepare data* python notebook.